ConsenSys/sidechains-besu/README.md

+**This repo is no longer in use.
+It contains historical information about Atomic Crosschain Transactions for Ethereum Private Sidechains.
+Please see https://github.com/ConsenSys/gpact for information about the General Purpose Atomic Crosschain Transaction protocol.**

+**NOTE: The version of log4j in this repo has a known vulnerability.
+If you choose to use the code in this repo, you will need to upgrade log4j.**

 # Sidechains' Teams fork of Besu Ethereum Client
 In this repo the sidechains team are putting together the Atomic Crosschain Transaction feature.